TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 > TH: Relabel the x-axis to match stage abbreviations from results

 **Figure S7 distance-heatmap**.
-Heatmap of pairwise distances between libraries.
+Heatmap of pairwise distances between RNAseq samples.
+Distances cluster by continent, species then stage, in that order. ob, *O. barthii*; og, *O. glaberrima*; osj, *O. sativa japonica*; osi, *O. sativa indica*; or, *O. rufipogon*; PBM, branch meristem; SM, spikelet meristem

+> TH: (fixme) Relabel axes to make them human-readable and to match abbreviations from results

 **Figure S8 NAC-MADS-SPL-heatmap**.
 MADS and SBP genes are more highly expressed in the SM.